manish-g0u74m/celebaltech-inturn/Assignment 1 week/task5_practice_more_commands.md

 # Task 5: Practice More Linux Commands

 ## Description
-Continue practicing with more Linux commands to enhance your proficiency.
+Continue practicing with more Linux commands to enhance proficiency.

 ## Instructions
 1. **Display Disk Usage**